ShatrovOA/dtFFT/docs/usage.rst

 For 3D plans, :f:func:`get_local_sizes` does not detail the intermediate Y-direction layout.
 This information, useful for transpose-only plans or when using unsupported FFT libraries, can be retrieved via the ``pencil`` interface (see `Pencil Decomposition`_ below).
-Pencil IDs start from 1 in C and Fortran.
+Pencil IDs start from 1 in both C and Fortran.

 The ``dtFFT`` library provides functions to allocate and free memory tailored to the plan: